 .
 The reason for this is plain (I think).
 It is from gmic

 and other plug-in variants stem.
-Every one of the five hundred or so filters in the plug-in are pipelines written in gmic
+Every one of the nearly six hundred or so filters in the plug-in are pipelines written in gmic

 , with a bit of UI wrapper code to solicit arguments and present some sort of preview.
 The future of good quality filters depends on a community of people who know how to write gmic

 pipelines.
 That, to my mind, makes the case for gmic